When Erica Brubaker lived in Colorado, she canvassed door-to-door to fight for the issues and causes she cared about most.

 Pride Foundation has also deepened partnerships with two of our grantees in Bozeman—Montana Racial Equity Project and Bridgercare— to ensure racial, disability, and gender justice are prioritized with participating business owners.
 Together, these organizations have empowered an additional 60+ businesses to join the initiative.

-“We are helping to show that all of our issues and communities are intertwined, and that the LGBTQ+ community in Montana is incredibly diverse,” Kim Leighton, Pride Foundation’s Regional Officer in Montana, explains.
+“We are helping to show that all of our issues and communities are intertwined, and that the LGBTQ+ community in Montana is incredibly diverse,” Quinn Leighton, Pride Foundation’s Regional Officer in Montana, explains.
 “LGBTQ+ people hold many identities—our community is made up of people of color, people living with disabilities, and more.

 These identities are not separate.”